Three Days at Semuc Champey: Turquoise Pools, Candlelit Caves, and the Roughest Road in Guatemala

 Morning: El Mirador

-The hostel shuttle dropped us at the Semuc Champey park entrance at 8 AM.
+The hostel shuttle drops you at the Semuc Champey park entrance at 8 AM.
 Entry: GTQ50 (~US$6.50).
-Our guide — a young Q'eqchi' Maya man named Diego — led us straight to the El Mirador trail.
+Guides here are often young Q'eqchi' Maya men who know every step of the El Mirador trail and lead you straight up it.

 The hike to the viewpoint is 45 minutes straight up.
-Steep concrete steps (slippery from humidity), no shade, and the kind of gradient that makes your quads burn after 10 minutes.
-I brought one liter of water.
-I should have brought two.
+Steep concrete steps, slick with humidity, no shade, and the kind of gradient that sets your quads burning after 10 minutes.
+One liter of water is not enough.
+Bring two.

 But the top.
 The top.

 From El Mirador, you look down on the entire series of turquoise pools — stepped limestone formations filled with water so blue-green it looks digitally enhanced.
-The jungle canopy frames everything.
-The Cahabon River disappears underground at one end and reappears at the other, leaving these pools sitting on a 300-meter natural limestone bridge.
+The jungle canopy frames all of it.
+The Cahabon River disappears underground at one end and reappears at the other, leaving these pools perched on a 300-meter natural limestone bridge.

 Midday: The Pools

-The descent to the pools is shorter and less punishing.
+The descent to the pools is shorter and far kinder.
 And then you're in them.

 The water is cool — maybe 22°C — and extraordinarily clear in dry season.
-The pools are connected by small cascades you can sit under.
-Some are waist-deep, others are 3+ meters.
-The limestone is smooth in most places but slippery — Diego warned us three times about broken bones.
+The pools are linked by small cascades you can sit beneath.
+Some are waist-deep, others drop past 3 meters.
+The limestone is smooth in most places but slippery, so heed the warnings about broken bones — you'll hear them more than once.

-I swam between pools for two hours.
-There were maybe 30 other visitors.
-In a national park that would draw 10,000 daily visitors if it were anywhere near a major airport.
+Two hours of swimming between pools passes fast.
+On a given day, maybe 30 other visitors share the water.
+This is a national park that would draw 10,000 daily visitors if it sat anywhere near a major airport.

 Semuc Champey's remoteness is its protection.
 The bone-jarring road from Coban keeps the crowds at backpacker levels.
 Long may it stay unpaved.